webplatform/docs-wpd/Doc_Sprint/index.md

 =Doc Sprint in a Box=
 How to hold a doc sprint and live to tell the tale.
+[Still under construction; it's been a busy couple of weeks]

 ==What’s a Doc Sprint?==
 This document describes the planning and execution of a Web Platform Doc Sprint.
 While a doc sprint may be as simple as a small group of people gathering at someone's house or as elaborate as a full-blown event at a public venue, with fifty or more people, catering, speakers, swag, etc., for the purposes of this document a doc sprint is: